Ed Fields

-Edward Reed Fields (born September 30, 1932) is an American white supremacist and anti-Semite.
+Edward Reed Fields (born September 30, 1932) is an American white supremacist.
 He helped found the National States' Rights Party, and was for several decades the editor of the white supremacist newspaper The Thunderbolt, later renaming it The Truth At Last.

 Early life

 Fields was born in 1932 in Chicago, Illinois, and moved at an early age to Atlanta, Georgia, where he graduated from Catholic school.
 He was raised in Marietta, Georgia.
 His parents were both practicing Catholics.
 During this time he became active in far-right politics, and associated himself with the Black Front, a local Nazi organization, serving as a recruiter.
 He first became interested in Nazism aged 14.

 Fields attended law school in Atlanta, but transferred to the Palmer College of Chiropractic in 1953 and graduated in 1956.
 Fields began practice as a chiropractor, although this occupation was soon overshadowed by his political activity.

 White supremacy

 Fields was active in several white supremacist political organizations, joining the Columbians, an anti-black and anti-Semitic group, in high school, and joining J. B. Stoner's Christian Anti-Jewish Party in 1952; he later served as its Executive Director.
 He was also a member of the American Anti-Communist Society in 1950 and 1951.